Yukesh432/transformer-model/readme.md

 ### Why In-context Learning Works?

 Studies have shown that, the ability to perform in-context learning in transformer models without changing the weights depends on various factors.
 Experimenting the workings and ICL abilitis of Transformer architecture on a controlled setup has yield promising results about the theoritical understanding of why such thing works, yet no concrete theory exists.
 However, following experiments and studies have helped us to understand a bit more about the ICL properties.
-- In-context learning capabilities in transformer models depends upon training data distributional properties,
+- In-context learning capabilities in transformer models depends upon training data distributional properties.
 - When pretraining distribution contains the sufficient amount of compositional structure of linguistics.

 ### Model Compression Techniques